-- 1. This Article applies only where a Contracting State has made a declaration to that effect under Article XXVI(3) and to the extent stated in such declaration. - 2.
+- 1. This Article applies only where a Contracting State has made a declaration to that effect under Article XXVI(3) [and to the extent stated in such declaration]. - 2.
 For the purposes of Article 13(1) of the Convention, "speedy" in the context of obtaining relief means within such number of working days from the date of filing of the application for relief as is specified in a declaration made by the Contracting State in which the application is made. - 3.
-Article 13(1) of the Convention applies with the following being added immediately after sub-paragraph (d): - "(e) if at any time the debtor and the creditor specifically agree, sale and application of proceeds therefrom", - and Article 43(2) applies with the insertion after the words "Article 13(1)(d)" of the words "and (e)". - 4.
-Ownership or any other interest of the debtor passing on a sale under the preceding paragraph is free from any other interest over which the creditor's international interest has priority under the provisions of Article 29 of the Convention. - 5.
-The creditor and the debtor or any other interested person may agree in writing to exclude the application of Article 13(2) of the Convention.
+Article 13(1) of the Convention applies with the following being added immediately after sub-paragraph (d): - "(e) if at any time the debtor and the creditor specifically agree, sale and application of proceeds therefrom", - and Article 43(2) applies with the insertion after the words "Article 13(1)(d)" of the words "and (e)".